MrSankofa/website/README.md

 |
 |- web/                   # Contains a React app and all necessary build tools
     |
-    |- dist/              # Folder for built JS files and assets; these are uploaded to s3 with Webpack
+    |- dist/              # Folder for built JS files and assets; these are uploaded to s3 as a static website using Webpack
     |
     |- src/
         |